confluentinc/kafka-connect-jdbc/docs/source_connector.rst

     {"id":3,"name":{"string":"cathy"}}

 Note that the default polling interval is five seconds, so it may take a few seconds to show up.
-Depending on your expected rate up updates or desired latency, a smaller poll interval could be used to deliver updates more quickly.
+Depending on your expected rate of updates or desired latency, a smaller poll interval could be used to deliver updates more quickly.

 :ref:`All the features of Kafka Connect<connect_userguide>`, including offset management and fault tolerance, work with the source connector.
 You can restart and kill the processes and they will pick up where they left off, copying only new